Expert on polar and high mountain research, policy and communications

 Canada Phone: +16042208014

-I have fifteen years of international experience leading research and policy development on polar and high mountain environmental issues.
+I have fifteen years of international experience leading science communications, research and policy on polar and high mountain environmental issues.

 – Leading the global Climate and Cryosphere project (CliC), part of the World Climate Research Programme (WCRP).